What Is Supply and Demand? The Foundation of Economics

 What Is Demand?

 Demand refers to how much of a product or service consumers are willing and able to purchase at various prices.
 The law of demand states that as price increases, quantity demanded decreases — and vice versa.
 This inverse relationship creates the downward-sloping demand curve.
+You can practice these concepts with our interactive Supply & Demand Crossword.

 What Is Supply?